panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 * `'NFKC'` as Normalization Form Compatibility Composition
 * `'NFKD'` as Normalization Form Compatibility Decomposition

-Let's improve the previous example by applying a string normalization, which will allow to correctly compare the strings:
+Let's improve the previous example by applying a string normalization to correctly compare the strings:

 ```javascript
 const str1 = 'ça va bien';